-2) Amounts are translated into U.S. dollars by converting the euro amounts into U.S. dollars at the Noon Buying Rate for euros on December 30, 2005 of U.S.\$ 1.1842 per euro.
+1) Amounts are translated into U.S. dollars by converting the euro amounts into U.S. dollars at the Noon Buying Rate for euros on December 29, 2006 of U.S.\$ 1.3197 per euro.

-3) Sales included under "Other" principally consist of sales of polyurethane foam, living room accessories and leather to third parties.
+2) Sales included under "Other" principally consist of sales of polyurethane foam and leather to third parties and sales of living room accessories.

-4) Other income (expense), net is principally affected by gains and losses, as well as interest income and expenses, resulting from measures adopted by the Group in an effort to reduce its exposure to exchange rate risks.
-See Item 5, "Operating and Financial Review and Prospects - Results of Operations - 2005 Compared to 2004", Item 11, "Quantitative and Qualitative Disclosures about Market Risk" and Notes 3, 24 and 25 to the Consolidated Financial Statements included in Item 18 of this annual report.
+3) Other income (expense), net is principally affected by gains and losses, as well as interest income and expenses, resulting from measures adopted by the Group in an effort to reduce its exposure to exchange rate risks.
+See Item 5, "Operating and Financial Review and Prospects - Results of Operations - 2006 Compared to 2005", Item 11, "Quantitative and Qualitative Disclosures about Market Risk" and Notes 3, 24 and 25 to the Consolidated Financial Statements included in Item 18 of this annual report.

-5) Other income (expense), net, in 2005 was affected by the change in accounting principles for the translation of foreign subsidiaries' financial statements under Italian GAAP.
-See Note 3 (c) to the Consolidated Financial Statements.
+4) Other income (expense), net, in 2005 was affected by the change in accounting principles for the translation of foreign subsidiaries' financial statements under Italian GAAP.
+See Note 3 (d) to the Consolidated Financial Statements.
+In addition, other income (expense), net, in 2005 was positively affected by revenues for capital grants.
+See Note 24 to the Consolidated Financial Statements included in Item 18 of this annual report.

-6) Other income (expense), net, in 2005 was positively affected by revenues for capital grants.
-See Note 24 to the Consolidated Financial Statements.
+5) Other income (expense), net, in 2006 was negatively affected by the provisions for contingent liabilities.
+See Note 24 to the Consolidated Financial Statements included in Item 18 of this annual report.